ScrapeOps/scrapeops-scrapers/trustpilot/python/README.md

 ## Features

-This scraper extracts the following data from LinkedIn:
+This scraper extracts the following data from Trustpilot:

 ✅ Search Data - Data extracted from the Trustpilot Search results: